alex8088/electron-vite-docs/packages/en-US/docs/guide/index.md

 ## Overview

 **electron-vite** is a build tool that aims to provide a faster and leaner development experience for [Electron](https://www.electronjs.org).
-It consists of three major parts:
+It consists of four major parts:

 - A build command that bundles your code with [Vite](https://vitejs.dev/), and able to handle Electron's unique environment including [Node.js](https://nodejs.org/) and browser environments.

 - Centrally configure the main process, renderers and preload scripts Vite configuration, and preconfigure for Electron's unique environment.

-- Use fast Hot Module Replacement(HMR) for renderers, extremely improving development efficiency.
+- Use fast Hot Module Replacement(HMR) for renderers, and the main process and preload scripts support hot reloading, extremely improving development efficiency.

+- Use V8 bytecode to protect source code.

 electron-vite is fast, simple and approachable, designed to work out-of-the-box.